blaenk/site/input/notes/clojure-web-development.markdown

       (fn [errors] (apply str errors)))))
 ```

-Hashing is exposed via `noir.util.crypt`{.path}, particularly functions `compare` and `encrypt`.
+Hashing is exposed via <span class="path">noir.util.crypt</span>, particularly functions `compare` and `encrypt`.

-There are helper functions for specifying content-type in `noir.response`{.path}.
+There are helper functions for specifying content-type in <span class="path">noir.response</span>.
 The `content-type` function can take a MIME type and the response.
 There is also a `json` function that can automatically serialize a data structure passed to it.

-It's possible to specify access rules for a group of paths by using `noir.util.middleware/wrap-access-rules`{.path} to wrap the access rules around the application handler.
+It's possible to specify access rules for a group of paths by using <span class="path">noir.util.middleware/wrap-access-rules</span> to wrap the access rules around the application handler.

 ``` clojure
 (defn user-access [req]